AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 ## Using our component

-Now we can use our new component like so inside of the blog post:
+Now that we have created our component, we can include it within our pages:

 ```astro title="src/pages/blog/[...slug].astro" "client:load"
 ---